Screen apnea - what is it and what to do?

-Have you ever heard of screen apnea?
-It comes from the English “screen apnea” and is increasingly common.
-The term “apnea” means voluntary or involuntary interruption of the flow of air to the lungs.
-Screen apnea is the interruption of breathing while you are in front of a screen and, according to several studies, you are doing it right now!
-80% of people hold their breath or breathe badly when sitting in front of their monitor.
-Screen apnea prevents you from breathing properly, which can cause exhaustion, anxiety and a range of stress-related illnesses and even impair professional performance.
+Have you heard of screen apnea?
+It comes from the English “screen apnea” and is becoming more common.
+The term “apnea” means voluntary or involuntary interruption of airflow to the lungs.
+Screen apnea is the interruption of breathing while you are in front of a screen and, according to various studies, you are doing it right now!
+80% of people hold their breath or breathe poorly when sitting in front of their monitor.
+Screen apnea prevents you from breathing properly, which can cause exhaustion, anxiety, and a number of stress-related illnesses and even hinder professional performance.

-Most people spend an average of ten hours a day sitting, whether in a car, on the sofa or in front of a screen.
-And the human body was not designed to be in that inactive position for these long periods of time.
-Doing so can reduce life expectancy, as it increases the risk of dying from cardiovascular diseases by 85%.
-Adding to this the consequences of screen apnea, it becomes a worrying scenario.
+Most people spend an average of ten hours a day sitting, whether in a car, on the sofa, or in front of a screen.
+And the human body was not designed to be in that inactive position for such long periods of time.
+Doing so can decrease life expectancy, as it increases the risk of dying from cardiovascular diseases by 85%.
+Adding to this the consequences of screen apnea, it creates a worrying scenario.

-In 2007, Linda Stone, an American writer and consultant, noticed that as soon as she started working on her laptop, she started breathing less or holding her breath.
-When he started paying attention over the next few days, he realized that it was a recurring situation.
-However, as soon as he stood up and moved a little, his breathing became completely different.
+In 2007, Linda Stone, an American writer and consultant, noticed that as soon as she started working on her laptop, she began to breathe less or hold her breath.
+When she started paying attention over the following days, she realized that it was a recurring situation.
+However, as soon as she got up and moved around a bit, her breathing became completely different.

-During a seven-month observation period, Stone tested about 200 people in his dining room, using a device that measures pulse and heart rate variability.
-While doing his research, he spoke with scholars, clinicians, psychologists and neuroscientists to better understand what happens to our physiology when we hold our breath.
-At the end of her study, Linda Stone called this phenomenon email apnea or screen apnea - temporary interruption of breathing or shallow breathing when in front of a screen.
+During a seven-month observation period, Stone tested around 200 people in her dining room, using a device that measures pulse and heart rate variability.
+While conducting her research, she spoke with scholars, clinicians, psychologists, and neuroscientists to better understand what happens to our physiology when we hold our breath.
+At the end of her study, Linda Stone named this phenomenon email apnea or screen apnea - a temporary interruption of breathing or shallow breathing when in front of screens.

-This study gave rise to several research studies on the subject, which confirmed what Stone had concluded: around 80% of people suffer from screen apnea and the remaining 20% who do not present the same symptoms are individuals who, at some point in their lives, learned breathing techniques, as is the case with musicians, dancers, pilots or high-performance athletes.
+This study gave rise to several researches on the subject, which confirmed what Stone had concluded: about 80% of people suffer from screen apnea and the remaining 20% who do not present the same symptoms are individuals who, at some point in their lives, learned breathing techniques, such as musicians, dancers, pilots, or high-performance athletes.

-There are some tips to reduce the impact of screen apnea and here are some of them:
+There are some tips to reduce the impact of screen apnea and we leave some of them here:

 1- Pay attention to your breathing

-2- Avoid sitting for many hours at a time
+2- Avoid sitting for many hours in a row

 3 - Do physical exercise

-4 - Have a chair with a back - the more comfortable, the better
+4 - To have a chair with a back - the more comfortable, the better

 5 - Take frequent breaks

-6 - Avoid using your cell phone or other screen during these breaks
+6 - Avoid using the mobile phone or another screen during those breaks

-Ideally, you should take several breaks throughout the day and exercise.
-And to improve your exercise experience, we have an essential accessory in store: headphones and earphones at low prices.
-Visit our Headphones page and choose yours now.
+The ideal will be to take several breaks during the day and do physical exercise.
+And to improve your exercise experience, we have a fundamental accessory in store: headphones and earphones at low prices.
+Visit our page of Headphones and choose yours now.

 How to stay focused amidst so many distractions?